 Many of my projects, particularly those focusing on 60′s and 70′s architecture, have been collaborations with Susanna Round as barbaresi & round.
-These include ‘where clouds are made‘, a project developed in response to the decommissioning of Didcot Power Station and ‘Generation Exchange’, a collaboration with an art group from Age Concern and students from the BA painting at Wimbledon College of Art.
+These include ‘where clouds are made‘, a project developed in response to the decommissioning of Didcot Power Station and ‘Generation Exchange‘, a collaboration with an art group from Age Concern and students from the BA Fine Art Painting course at Wimbledon College of Art.

 Community engagement and education play a key role in my practice, taking a range of forms, and aspiring to genuine and democratic approaches and processes.

 Some projects are documented on other websites and blogs including: